richafnu/Viva/Viva/pulse/viva-integrations/measure-copilot-impact-in-your-organization.md

 search.appverid: MET150
 ---

-# Use a Viva Pulse survey to understand impact of Microsoft 365 Copilot in your organization
+# Measure Microsoft 365 Copilot impact with Viva Pulse

 The [Microsoft Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard) helps organizations maximize the value of Microsoft 365 Copilot by providing actionable insights to help organizations get ready to deploy, drive adoption, and measure the impact of Copilot.

-Viva Pulse integrates into the Microsoft Copilot Dashboard to provide a way for organizations to capture sentiment data that helps leaders measure the effectiveness and usage of Copilot.
-With a research-backed template, Viva Pulse enables leaders and admins to send their own surveys to quickly capture feedback from their teams.
-It requires minimal setup to get started.
-Leaders and admins with access to the Microsoft Copilot Dashboard can launch Pulse surveys directly to gain insights into how Copilot impacts their workforce.
+Viva Pulse integrates into the Microsoft Copilot Dashboard to provide organizations a way to capture sentiment data that helps leaders measure the effectiveness and usage of Microsoft 365 Copilot.

-Surveys can be launched from within the Microsoft Copilot Dashboard or from within Viva Pulse.
+Using a research-backed template, leaders and admins can send their own surveys to quickly capture feedback from their teams.
+Leaders and admins with access to the Microsoft Copilot Dashboard can launch Pulse surveys directly from the dashboard.
+Surveys can also be launched from within Viva Pulse.

 To integrate Pulse survey results into the Copilot Dashboard, you must have at least one of the following subscription licenses:
 * Viva Suite